lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 ### > People skills
 If you want to work in the gamedev so you can work with technology and escape talking to people, I have some bad news for you.
 Communication and so called soft skills are essential for thriving in this environment and succesfully working with your own team members or colleagues across the studio.

+#### Hone your soft skills
+As I've learned recently, the usual set up of a team working on a game location consists of people from different teams.
+Let's say you have a task to figure out a stealth mission in an industry compound.
+In different stages of working on the location, you'll have a quest designer, level designer, 3D modeller, environment artist, scripter, producer, QA tester involved.

 ![](/images/posts/friends.png)

 #### Find a community